How to Spot Trouble Before It Starts: Situational Awareness Tips

 At a Restaurant or Cafe: It's easy to let your guard down when you’re out for a meal or a coffee.
 But there are simple ways to stay aware without feeling paranoid.
 Try to sit in a spot where you can see the entrance and most of the room.
 This allows you to notice who’s coming and going.
 Also, always make a mental note of the exits—this way, you can quickly leave if something feels off or an emergency occurs.

 Public Transportation: Public transit is another place where personal space can become limited, making you feel more vulnerable.
 Always stay aware of who’s sitting or standing near you.
-If someone moves into your space unnecessarily or seems overly focused on you, trust your instincts and change your seat or stand in a different area.
+If someone moves into your space unnecessarily or seems overly focused on you, trust your instincts and consider changing your seat or standing in a different area.
 People who act erratically or appear nervous are also worth watching—these could be early signs of trouble.

-In Crowds or Public Events: Monitoring crowd movement in large gatherings, like festivals or concerts, is important.
+In Crowds or Public Events: Monitoring crowd movement in large gatherings, such as festivals or concerts, is crucial.
 If the crowd starts moving suddenly or you notice people scattering, it could signal a problem ahead.
 Additionally, stay cautious of small groups acting in coordination—they may work together to create distractions for theft or other criminal activity.

 The Bottom Line on Situational Awareness Tips